funficient/jamstackblog/src/blog/2022-06-22-how-to-get-started-with-mobbing-or-ensemble-programming.md

 date: 2022-05-10T17:52:12.711Z
 image: /assets/blog/pexels-rodnae-productions-7502583.jpg
 imageAlt: Image from https://www.pexels.com/photo/band-doing-a-performance-7502583/
+canonical:
 ---

-*Music has been an important part of my life from my early childhood.* Some of my best memories involves live music.
+_Music has been an important part of my life from my early childhood._ Some of my best memories involves live music.
 When a group of talented musicians get together magic happens.
 Time stands still as I observe the play between different instruments to create art.

 But I'm not a musician.
 My art is the art of software development, which is strikingly similar to the art of making music.
 It takes more than talent to create a great team.

 ## Extreme relationships

-XP has been a big part of my journey and is what I look at for the day-to-day ***how to***.
+XP has been a big part of my journey and is what I look at for the day-to-day **_how to_**.
 What I love about XP is that it is rather like the pot of gold at the end of the rainbow.
 It suggests a few ingredients that will create autonomous, productive teams that are able to deliver high-quality software, without prescribing an exact recipe.
 It focuses on practices that create high performing teams much like a chef will look at different ingredients and create various dishes from the same ingredients.

-XP originated by answering a simple question — *what works, and how can we take that to the extreme?*
+XP originated by answering a simple question — _what works, and how can we take that to the extreme?_

 > XP aims to amplify the good in teams that help them deliver high-quality software.